-After being trained, Poll Challengers serve as our team’s eyes and ears on the ground at polling locations on Election Day.
+After being trained, Election Day Poll Challengers serve as our team’s eyes and ears on the ground at polling locations on Election Day.
 They observe the process and intervene with election officials as needed, to make sure that voters are able to cast a ballot that counts.
 Our Challengers do NOT challenge voters; rather, they advocate for voters.
 Poll Challengers must be registered to vote in Michigan and they receive credentials from the MDP.
-This is an in-person role that cannot be done remotely.
+Ready to take the next step?
+Sign up for a training here!

 Some volunteers serve as Counting Board Challengers.
 After training, volunteers will be assigned to a counting room to observe the process, intervene with election officials as needed, and report any issues to the Voter Protection Team.
 Counting Board Challengers must be registered to vote in Michigan and they receive credentials from the MDP.
-This is an in-person role that cannot be done remotely.
+Ready to take the next step?
+Sign up for a training here!

 Providing voters with accurate information is critical and is the primary task of our Hotline Volunteers.
 Volunteers will be trained on software that allows you to accept calls remotely and answer questions from voters across the state.
 They also do voter and volunteer outreach in their downtime.
 This role can be done remotely.